WagnerGFX/UnityCorePackage/README.md

 ### Extension Methods
 A collection of useful extension methods for Unity classes and types.

-### Object GUIDs [^guids]
+### GameObject GUID [^guids]
-A component that holds a unique GUID value.
-Useful for tracking non-procedural objects in the scene.
+A GUID that can be serialized by Unity and a component that holds it.
+Useful for tracking non-procedural GameObjects in the scene.

+The Component will prevent the GUID from being duplicated or changed arbitrarily by the Editor.
+This includes:
+- Resetting the Component.
+- Duplicating the GameObject in the same scene.
+- Creating and instatiating Prefabs.
+- Overriding or reverting Prefab data.
+- Undo/Redo.

+Limitations:
+ - GUID will always be empty for prefab assets.
+ - Duplicating the scene will also duplicate all GUIDs inside.
+ - Pratically useless for dynamic instancing.

 ### Singleton
 Two singleton classes to create objects that require only a single instance to exist.